Public housing: Finland

+The right to housing is guaranteed in the Finnish constitution, and public housing in Finland is largely funded through loans which are subsidized and guaranteed by the government.
+Roughly one third of Finland's housing stock has been built this way.
+Rents for public housing apartments in Finland are typically significantly lower than market-rate housing.
+Eligibility to live in public housing in Finland is based on a need-based evaluation, and those with very low incomes and those who are experiencing homelessness are given priority.

 The earliest public housing project in Finland was in Helsinki.
 In 1909, four wooden houses designed by the architect A. Nyberg were built on Kirstinkuja (formerly Kristiinankatu) for the city's workers.
 The residents were mainly working-class families with several children.
 The apartments had an average of five people per room, sometimes up to eight.
 The tiny apartments were equipped with running water, a pantry and an attic cupboard.
 Every apartment had its own toilet in the cellar.
 Electric lighting was installed in 1918.

 The homes and lives of worker families in Helsinki from 1909 to 1985 are presented in a museum near the Linnanmäki amusement park.

 In 2008, Helsinki launched its Housing First policy, with the goal of ending homelessness by prioritizing unconditional housing.
 With municipal, state, and NGO support, and coupled with health and medical services, the program reduced homelessness by 35% between 2008 and 2019.